Danletski/Monitor/README-Monitor.md

 Grafana default credentials:
 username - admin
 password - foobar (Password is stored in the `/grafana/config.monitoring` env file)

+Dockers inside the VM are deployed using the docker-compose.yml file and their configurations files that are saved respectivly under the service folders.
 ```

 ## Authors